akhilerm/dotfiles/README.md

-# BashConfig
+# Configuration
-My dot files

-Ubuntu 22.04
+Configuration to run on Ubuntu 22.04 to setup everything to get a working enviroment